If you’re looking for some awesome canned salmon recipes, you’ve come to the right place!

 2. Salmon Salad

-Whether you eat it by itself, on crackers, or between two pieces of bread, this silky but chunky salmon salad is sure to be a hit.
+Whether you eat it by itself, on crackers, or as a sandwich, this simple salmon salad is sure to be a hit.

-The crispy carrots, earthy bell peppers, smooth avocados, salty capers, fresh parsley, salt, and pepper add a ton of flavor to the relatively mild salmon.
+The carrots, bell peppers, avocados, capers, parsley, salt, & pepper add so much flavor to the relatively mild salmon.

-The mayo and Greek yogurt give the whole mixture a smooth creaminess that brings everything together.
+The mayo & yogurt give this simple salmon side dish a smooth creaminess that brings everything together.

 3. Salmon Pasta

-If you’re looking for a way to add more seafood to your appetizer platter, this salmon cracker spread is the way to do it.
+If you’re looking for a way to add more seafood to your party platter, this canned salmon recipe is the way to do it.

-It’s relatively simple to make, taking only 20 minutes from start to finish if you’re using fresh salmon.
+It’s simple, taking only 20 minutes to cook if you’re using fresh salmon.

-Simply mix all your ingredients and let the mixture chill in the fridge until you’re ready to serve it.
+Simply mix some pantry staples and let the mixture chill in the fridge until you’re ready to serve it.

-I love their fresh, minty taste and how every ingredient, from the vermicelli to the cilantro, complements the flavor of the salmon.
+I love their fresh, minty taste and how the flavorful ingredients, from the vermicelli to the cilantro, complement the salmon.

 There’s also a delightful crunchiness from the carrots, bok choy, and cilantro that I just love.

-This salmon salad is smoother and creamier than the chunky version I mentioned earlier.
+This canned salmon salad is smoother than the chunky version I mentioned earlier.

-It takes 10 minutes to whip up, and all you need to make it is canned salmon, mayo, green onions, celery, dill, salt, and lemon juice.
+All you need to make it is canned salmon, mayo, green onions, celery, dill, and lemon.
+It tastes better the next day, too, making it ideal for meal prep.

 It’s creamy and delicious, but the overall flavor is somewhat milder than I usually like.

-This souffle takes a little over an hour to make, but if you’re looking for a way to impress everyone with your culinary skills, this is the way to do it.
+This recipe takes a little over an hour to make, but if you want to impress everyone with your culinary skills, this is the way to do it.

 It’s light, fluffy, and airy, and it has a spectacular herby taste, thanks to the nutmeg, chives, parsley, and pepper.